paloma-vm/budget-jars-responsive/README.md

 If you get to the end of the month before you get to the end of the jars, you are on track!

 ## Note:
+Still working on responsiveness and accessibility.
+I lost the responsiveness to the levels in the jars, I tried to translate it to Tailwind, but no luck so far.
 I am working on the functionality of the budget page.
 I am also working on getting the jars to appear if there is a new user/nothing stored in local storage.
 ## TODO: